ontola/argu-backend/readme.md

 9. Click 'ADMIN_ACCOUNT' on the bottom right corner of the screen.
 10. Create a page
 11. Create a forum with that page

-New Features
+12. Enable the features that require Rollout (see below)

+Adding & enabling features using Rollout
 ------------
-When adding a new feature, make use of `if active_for_user?(feature, user)` so we can roll out the feature gradually.
+When adding a new feature, make use of `if active_for_user?(feature, user)` so we can roll out the feature gradually or disable it if neccessary.

-To add the feature for staff members, execute `$rollout.activate_group(:feature, :staff)` in the rails console.
+To enable a feature for staff members, execute `$rollout.activate_group(:feature, :staff)` in the rails console.

-List of rolloutable features:
+List of rolloutable features: (don't forget to add your feature name here)

 * argument_tooltips_list
 * argument_tooltips_content